Small animals are victims of cruel live lure training

 • In July 2020, investigators in Kansas filmed the notorious Ursula Abbie O’Donnell live baiting at least nine greyhounds on her farm located just two miles away from the National Greyhound Association headquarters in Abilene.
 Ms. O’Donnell is a longtime greyhound breeder and has a particularly corrupt history.
 She was arrested in 2002 for felony animal cruelty after being implicated in a scheme to kill thousands of unwanted racing dogs by gunshot on an Alabama farm.
 In the years since, she has been found with drug-positive dogs multiple times, has paid a substantial fine, but still retains her license in the states of Florida and perhaps West Virginia.
 The NGA has taken no public action against her at any time.

 • In February 2015, an undercover investigation revealed that rabbits, possums, and pigs were being used to train greyhounds throughout Australia.
 As a result of this live baiting discovery, several major greyhound racing sponsors withdrew their support for the industry, dozens of owners and trainers were suspended or banned, and members of racing boards resigned.
 Numerous state investigations into the industry were launched, proving widespread endemic cruelty and merciless killings perpetrated by the greyhound industry.
 In New South Wales, the industry was temporarily banned in late 2016.
+In July 2022, seven years after the Four Corners investigation into live baiting, NSW greyhound breeder Jason Bowell conceded live baiting was still occurring in NSW.

 • In September 2011, a Texas greyhound trainer named Timothy Norbert Titsworth was caught on video training greyhounds with live rabbits.
 In a video transcript prepared by the State Racing Commission, the rabbits were heard screaming as they were chased and subsequently caught by the dogs.
 An individual on the tape remarks, “Got a little blood, didn’t it?”
 Titsworth later remarks that “these dogs have had seven rabbits in the field.
 And then they’ve had about eight on the whirligig.”
 As a result of the investigation, Titsworth’s license was revoked, and he faced a criminal charge of cruelty to non-livestock animals in Burleson County, Texas.
 However, the case was dismissed in April 2012.